Jon Sioredas begins his fourth season as head wrestling coach at Cal Poly.

-During his 12 years of coaching -- four as a head coach and eight as an assistant -- Sioredas has coached five top-25 teams, one NCAA Division I national finalist, four NCAA All-Americans, 42 national qualifiers, 12 Academic All-Americans and helped with six top-20 recruiting classes.
+During his 13 years of coaching -- five as a head coach and eight as an assistant -- Sioredas has coached five top-25 teams, one NCAA Division I national finalist, four NCAA All-Americans, 43 national qualifiers, 12 Academic All-Americans and helped with seven top-25 recruiting classes.

-Sioredas, recently inducted into the Tennessee at Chattanooga Athletics Hall of Fame, graduated from UTC in 2005 with a degree in sociology and anthropology.
+Sioredas, who has been inducted into the Tennessee at Chattanooga Athletics Hall of Fame, graduated from UTC in 2005 with a degree in sociology and anthropology.
 He earned his master's degree in business administration from Nova Southeastern University in Davie, Florida, in 2009.

 Sioredas and his wife, Michele, reside in San Luis Obispo with their son, Braden.